How to Find the Right Couples Therapist in Los Angeles: A Local Guide

 Step 2: Look for Licensed, Qualified Therapists in Los Angeles

-Los Angeles has thousands of therapists, but not all of them are licensed or experienced in couples counseling.
+Los Angeles has thousands of therapists, but not all of them are licensed or experienced in couples counseling or premarital counseling.
 Make sure your therapist has one of the following credentials:

 To ensure your therapist is legitimate, check their license on: